acetio/android-testing-a-new-hope/02_how_to_bullseye_a_womp_rat.md

 * Robotium
 * JVM based testing

-These attacks require a little more detail so I will hand you over to Zan Skywalker who will continue this breifing.
+These attacks require a little more detail so I will hand you over to Zan Skywalker who will continue this briefing.